Four killed in hours-long Memphis shooting spree before suspect arrested, police say

 The University of Memphis sent a message to students saying a shooting had been reported near the campus.
 Rhodes College, which in about 4 miles away from the university, advised students on and off campus to shelter in place.

-Rudolph told WMC-TV that police did not know of a motive for the shooting.
+Rudolph told WMC-TV that police didn't know of a motive for the shooting.

 Anyone with information was asked to call 911.

-"I understand it feels like so much violence and evil to experience in such a short time," Memphis City Council member Chase Carlisle said on Twitter.
+"I understand it feels like so much violence and evil to experience in such a short time," Memphis City Council member Chase Carlisle tweeted.
 "We are SO much more than this."

-Court records show in February of 2020, Kelly, then 17, was charged as an adult with attempted first-degree murder, aggravated assault, using a firearm to commit a dangerous felony and reckless endangerment with a deadly weapon.
-Circumstances of the case were not immediately known.
+Court records show that in February 2020 Kelly, then 17, was charged as an adult with attempted first-degree murder, aggravated assault, using a firearm to commit a dangerous felony and reckless endangerment with a deadly weapon.
+Circumstances of the case weren't immediately known.

 Records show he pleaded guilty to aggravated assault and was sentenced to three years in prison.
-It was not immediately known how much of the sentence he served.
+It wasn't immediately known how much of the sentence he served.

 for more features.